-The risk of blood clots in the leg veins is related to alterations in blood flow that occur during knee surgery.
+The risk of blood clots in the arm veins is related to alterations in blood flow that occur during shoulder surgery.
 Blood thinning drugs prescribed by your doctor are typically used to improve blood flow and reduce the risk of clot formation.
 During your initial exam, your doctor will assess factors such as your weight and cardiovascular history to select the best blood thinner for you.
-In the hospital, elastic stockings or compression stockings may be used to further reduce this risk.
 After surgery, you will be encouraged to move and exercise to prevent blood clot formation.